-While introverts might relish the lone time and the opportunities to take themselves off for a walk or do something quiet.
-If in need of company or a change of working scene, a library can be a good place to go.
+While introverts might relish the alone time and the opportunities to take themselves off for a walk or do something quiet, if in need of company or a change of working scene, a library can be a good place to go.

 For an introvert who likes to have time and space to think to work through problems, planning time in the working day to do this can be very helpful.